agdsn/pycroft/doc/guides/tests.rst

     * :ref:`docker environment <docker environment>`
     * Alternatively (unit tests only): a venv with installed test dependencies

-For the testing setup, there exists a separate docker-compose file:
+For the testing setup, there exists a separate docker compose file:

 There is a ``test`` subcommand of the docker entrypoint which wraps ``pytest``.
 The ``legacy`` and pytest-based (``not legacy``) tests have to be run separately: